C'mon Inner Peace… I Don't Have All Damn Day

 The convection oven is not a microwave, and the crock pot is not a pressure cooker.

-The shower is NOT a “wet bath,” so please be aware that my downstairs living room ceiling did not have that wet-mark before.
+The shower is NOT a “wet bath.”
+My downstairs living room ceiling, did not have that wet-mark before.

-No. Please don’t put ANY kind of oil down ANY drain.
-Nope, not even coconut oil in your hair.
+Please don’t put ANY kind of oil down ANY drain.
+Please.
+I’m tired of using drano.

 PLEASE watch the weather.
 It matters…

 Yes, we have mass shootings.
 It’s horrible.
-No, something that happens in California should not cause your family stress, because we live in Florida.
+But something that happens in California should not cause your family stress, because we live in Florida.
 I assure them, you’re safe.
 For now.

 Yes, New York City is amazing.
-No, we can’t live there right now.
+No, we can’t just move there, right now.

 Yes, it matters that we live on an island.
 The mainland may be cheaper, but “quality of life” is a THING.